-The requirements of an Environmentally Sensitive Areas review shall be deemed met when the Applicant demonstrates:

-- 1. The land development activity complies with the requirements of this Subchapter for floodplains, Riparian Buffers, Water Related Habitat, and Upland Habitat and all other federal, state or local laws as part of the final plat or site plan. - 2.
-The land disturbing activity will not cause damage to Environmentally Sensitive Areas located on property adjacent to the areas of disturbance. - 3.
-The land disturbing activity complies with the requirements of Subchapter 18. - 4.
-A wetland delineation by a trained scientist has been performed if encroachments into jurisdictional wetlands are proposed and a Section 404 Nationwide Permit or Letter of Permission from the U.S. Army Corps of Engineers has been obtained. - 5.
-An Environmentally Sensitive Areas field assessment has provided evidence the subject property contains no ESAs. - 6.
+- 1. Environmentally Sensitive Area Standards.
+The Director of Planning and Development shall approve the proposed development.
+The requirements of an Environmentally Sensitive Areas review shall be deemed met when the Applicant demonstrates: - a.
+T-the land development activity complies with the requirements of this Subchapter for floodplains, Riparian Buffers, Water Related Habitat, and Upland Habitat and all other federal, state or local laws as part of the final plat or site plan.
+The applicant shall meet the following requirements: - a.
+The Environmentally Sensitive Areas have been properly identified and indicated on the required plan. - b.
+The land disturbing activity will not cause damage to Environmentally Sensitive Areas located on property adjacent to the areas of disturbance. - c.
+The land disturbing activity is in compliance complies with the requirements of this Subchapter and Subchapter and Subchapter 18. - d.
+If jurisdictional wetlands are determined to be present by the U.S. Army Corp of Engineers or a wetland delineator certified by them, a A wetland delineation by a trained scientist has been performed if encroachments into jurisdictional wetlands are proposed and a Section 404 Nationwide Permit or Letter of Permission from the U.S. Army Corps of Engineers has been obtained, shall be required before approval of the Environmental Review - e.
+An Environmentally Sensitive Areas field assessment has provided evidence the subject property contains no ESAs.
+2. The specific delineation of the Environmentally Sensitive Area will be determined as part of the review by the Director of Planning and Development based on the best available data. - f.
 An alternative Environmentally Sensitive Area plan has been approved for the subject development.

-D. Expiration
+D. Expiration-

+The Environmentally Sensitive Area Review approved by the Director shall expire one year after the date of approval unless the applicant has made application for a final plat for the development.
 The Environmentally Sensitive Area review shall expire when the final plat for residential development approval expires, or when the site plan approval for a non-residential development expires.

-E. Credit
+E. Credit-

-Any Environmentally Sensitive Area that is preserved may be used towards meeting:
+- Any Environmentally Sensitive Area that is protected preserved may be used towards meeting:

-- 1. Landscape and Tree Canopy requirements contained in Subchapter 13. - a.
+1. the_Landscape and Tree Canopy requirements contained in Subchapter 13 - a.
 One square foot of tree canopy will be given for every square foot of preserved ESA tree canopy (1:1). - b.
-Two square feet of landscape credits will be given for every square foot of preserved ESA tree canopy (2:1).

-- c.
-One square foot of landscape credits will be given for every square foot of non-wooded preserved ESA (1:1) - 2.
-Parkland dedication in accordance with the Parkland Dedication Ordinance - 3.
-Drainage standards in accordance with Subchapter 19 Drainage Standards.
+Two square feet of landscape credits will be given for every square foot of preserved ESA tree canopy (2:1). - c.
+One square foot of landscape credits will be given for every square foot of non-wooded preserved ESA (1:1) - 2. , the Parkland Dedication in accordance with the Parkland Dedication Ordinance - 3. and dDrainage standards in accordance with Subchapter 19.requirements

-35.17.5 Environmentally Sensitive Area Classifications
+35.17.45 Environmentally Sensitive Area Classifications.

-The following are used to define the classifications of Environmentally Sensitive Areas comprising the Environmentally Sensitive Areas Map:
+The following are used to define the classifications of Environmentally Sensitive Areas comprising land areas, their constraints to building and land disturbing activity on them, and that comprise the Environmentally Sensitive Areas Map:

-A. Developed Floodplain
+A. Developed Floodplain.

-Area within the FEMA 1% Annual Chance Floodplain (a.k.a.
+Any aArea defined as a floodplain-within the FEMA 1% Annual Chance Floodplain (a.k.a.
 100-year floodplain) for which the natural stream has been redesigned and no longer exhibits characteristics of a natural channel and/or its floodplain has been significantly modified, graded, filled, or otherwise disturbed.
+These areas have typically been channelized or the land within these areas has been graded, filled, or otherwise disturbed.

-B. Undeveloped Floodplain
+B. Undeveloped Floodplain-

 Areas within the FEMA 1% Annual Chance Floodplain (a.k.a.
-100-year floodplain) that are undeveloped and in their natural state.
+100-year floodplain), or other floodplain-that is are undeveloped and in its their natural state.

-C. Riparian Buffer
+C. Riparian Buffers.